dsnezhkov/zombieant/README.md

 ```
 As you can see we no longer need to load shared libraries, we can use code which is much easier to manage, stuff a string into memory, for example and invoke.

-## Weaponizing preloads
+## Part 2: Weaponizing preloads

 So now that we have some baseline built, and have ideas on how to expand our preloading cradles, let's see how these concepts can be weaponized in the wild.
-Let's also add a bit more techniques to our evasion toolbox as we go.
+Let's also add a few more techniques to our evasion toolbox as we go along.

 Highlights: